Less than a Month Before Tryouts: Essential Softball Preparation Tips

 As a coach, one of the first things that stand out to us at tryouts is footwork.
 If your legs tire quickly (we’ve all had cinder blocks for feet at some point in our careers) you know you wont be as quick to react or as fast on your feet the 2nd or 3rd day of tryouts.

 Any sort of plyometrics or explosive leg exercises will help you create a stronger foundation so that the start of the season won’t be as much of a shock to your system or be as injury prone.
+However, if you need guidance on legal matters related to sports injuries or seek assistance in pursuing compensation for such incidents, Columbia, SC personal injury lawyers are here to provide the expertise and support you need.

 Hit off the Tee (A LOT)